cmeng-git/atalk-android/README.md

 * Auto accept file transfer request with max file size option
 * Implement fault-tolerance file transfer to ease and enhance file sharing reliability (1-1 chat and chatRoom)
 * Enhance and harmonize UI for file sharing in chat and chatRoom
+* XEP-0012: Last Activity to show the time of the last activity associated with a contact
 * XEP-0048: Bookmarks for conference room and autoJoin on login
 * XEP-0070: Verifying HTTP Requests via XMPP entity to confirm it made the request
+* XEP-0184: Message Delivery Receipts with user enable/disable option
 * Implement Jabber VoIP-PBX gateway Telephony, allowing PBX phone call via service gateway (experimental)
 * Support multi-user chat in room creation, server chat rooms discovery and joining chat room with captcha protection
 * Support both voice and video call with ZRTP, SDES and DTLS SRTP encryption modes